IPL Hair Reduction – 3 reasons why Winter is the best time to start

 2: You can not wax or pluck between treatments.

-Since IPL relies on the hair sitting in the hair follicle to absorb the light, waxing and tweezing prior and in-between your IPL treatments is a big no-no. If the hair follicle is empty, the IPL process will have absolutely no effect.
+Since IPL relies on the hair sitting in the hair follicle to absorb the light, waxing and tweezing prior to and in-between, your IPL treatments is a big no-no. If the hair follicle is empty, the IPL process will have absolutely no effect.
 In other words… you need to be as hairy as possible before each visit.
-You can shave if you wish but if you haven’t touched a razor since that first awkward attempt in your tweens then having your IPL sessions during the winter months means you can secretly let it all grow; longer than a german armpit at Octoberfest.
+You can shave if you wish but if you haven’t touched a razor since that first awkward attempt in your teens then having your IPL sessions during the winter months means you can secretly let it all grow.

 3: You need at least 4 - 6 sessions.